MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Serial
 ------

-The MCU sends the data to show (the pixels) to the display module through a serial bus (SPI, DSI).
+The MCU transmits the data to show (the pixels) to the display module through a serial bus (SPI, DSI).
 The display module holds its memory and fills it with the received data.
 It continuously refreshes its content by reading the data from this memory.
 This memory is usually not accessible to the MCU: the MCU can only write into it with the right macro (SPI or DSI).